solo-io/gloo/docs/content/guides/graphql/getting_started.md

 ---
-title: GraphQL (Enterprise)
+title: Getting started
-weight: 120
+weight: 10
-description: Enables GraphQL resolution
+description: Get started with GraphQL in Gloo Edge.
 ---

 Set up API gateway and GraphQL server functionality for your apps in the same process by using Gloo Edge.